 Those doctoral students who receive stipends are appointed for a 12-month renewable term contract as graduate assistants.
 The only duties of a Graduate Assistant in the School of Graduate Studies at SUNY Brooklyn are to remain in good academic standing.
 The Graduate School set a stipend level for such teaching assistants that consist of a base salary plus discretionary compensation.
-(As of July 2016 the minimum stipend for PhD students and for MD/PhD students in the pre-clinical years was \$30,000 and the maximum stipend was at \$36,000).
+(As of July 2021 the minimum stipend for PhD students and for MD/PhD students in the pre-clinical years was \$31,212 and the maximum stipend was at \$31,836).
 PhD student stipends are paid from the Graduate School budget for years one and two.
 The thesis sponsor is obliged to contribute 100% of the stipend from the time that their PhD student enters the 3rd year and from when their MD/PhD student registers for the 1st year in the Graduate School.
 The faculty stipend contribution continues until the MD/PhD student rejoins the medical school.
 Acceptance by the Graduate School of advanced academic standing may change this formulation.
 If a student's thesis advisor loses funding during the course of a student's satisfactory progress toward degree, the Graduate School will attempt to find funds to support the student until the faculty member's research funding is restored.
-However, for PhD candidates, the Graduate School has no obligation to continue stipend support from its funds beyond seven years.
+However, for PhD candidates, the Graduate School has no obligation to continue stipend support from its funds beyond six years of matriculation in the Graduate School.
+For MD/PhD candidates, the Graduate School has no obligation to continue stipend support from its funds beyond seven years.
 In the clinical years of the MD/PhD program, the stipend is guaranteed to be within 20% of the current minimum PhD stipend.